 The Bye-Laws and Standing Orders may be amended by the Executive.
 The change must be supported by the Executive through the minutes of a meeting and must be passed by a majority vote of the Executive.
 The proposed amendment must be placed on the Trustee Agenda for noting.

-A copy of the Bye-Laws and any amendments to them shall be sent to the Ordinances and Regulations Committee of the University within four weeks of their adoption.
+A copy of the Bye-Laws and any material amendments to them shall be sent to the Ordinances and Regulations Committee of the University within four weeks of their adoption for noting.

 Restrictions on use of the Union’s assets